Table of Contents

 Can You Borrow Against Your IRA?

-No, you cannot borrow money directly from your IRA.
+No, you cannot borrow money against your IRA, as this is prohibited transaction by IRS.
 Unlike some employer-sponsored retirement plans, IRAs don’t allow for loans.
 If you take out money, it’s considered a withdrawal and will likely be subject to income taxes and a 10% penalty if you are under 59 ½ years old.
 However, there is a window that is described further in this blog.
 Stay tuned!

 Can You Take a Loan from an IRA & Is It a Good Idea?